Showmick119/SamayDashboard/README.md

 # Samay Dashboard

-A powerful interactive dashboard for time-series forecasting using state-of-the-art foundational models.
+An interactive dashboard for time-series forecasting using state-of-the-art foundational models.

 ## Overview